islomar/terraform-poc/README.md

 - For fully-featured remote backends, Terraform can also use **state locking** to prevent concurrent runs of Terraform against the same state.
 State locking happens automatically on all operations that could write state.
 - The prefix `-/+` means that Terraform will destroy and recreate the resource, rather than updating it in-place.
 While some attributes can be updated in-place (which are shown with the `~` prefix)

+## Resources
+* By studying the resource attributes used in interpolation expressions, Terraform can automatically infer when one resource depends on another.
+* Terraform uses this dependency information to determine the correct order in which to create the different resources.
+* Sometimes there are dependencies between resources that are not visible to Terraform.
+The `depends_on` argument is accepted by any resource and accepts a list of resources to create explicit dependencies for.

 ## AWS Provider
 * https://www.terraform.io/docs/providers/aws/index.html